-Audio-visual equipment must be signed out from the media center and returned after use.
-Broken equipment must be labeled and returned to the media center for repair.
-All audio-visual material purchases are to be coordinated with the media specialist, who will arrange for previews and purchasing of materials to support the curriculum.
+Audio-visual equipment must be signed out from the Tech Office and returned after use.
+Broken equipment must be labeled and returned to the Tech Office for repair.
+All audio-visual material purchases are to be coordinated with the Tech Office, who will arrange for previews and purchasing of materials to support the curriculum.